ArjixWasTaken/revanced-patches/README.md

 ### 📙 Contributing

-Thank you for considering contributing to ReVanced Patches template.
+Thank you for considering contributing to ReVanced Patches.
 You can find the contribution guidelines [here](CONTRIBUTING.md).

 ### 🛠️ Building

-To build ReVanced Patches template, you can follow the [ReVanced documentation](https://github.com/ReVanced/revanced-documentation).
+To build ReVanced Patches,
+you can follow the [ReVanced documentation](https://github.com/ReVanced/revanced-documentation).

 ## 📜 Licence

-ReVanced Patches template is licensed under the GPLv3 licence.
+ReVanced Patches is licensed under the GPLv3 licence.
 Please see the [license file](LICENSE) for more information.
-[tl;dr](https://www.tldrlegal.com/license/gnu-general-public-license-v3-gpl-3) you may copy, distribute and modify ReVanced Patches template as long as you track changes/dates in source files.
+[tl;dr](https://www.tldrlegal.com/license/gnu-general-public-license-v3-gpl-3) you may copy, distribute and modify ReVanced Patches as long as you track changes/dates in source files.
-Any modifications to ReVanced Patches template must also be made available under the GPL, along with build & install instructions.
+Any modifications to ReVanced Patches must also be made available under the GPL, along with build & install instructions.